What is the best alternative to a diamond and still hard enough for daily wear?

 1. White Sapphires

-Completely colorless, white sapphires are the closest cousins to diamonds.
+Completely colorless, white sapphires are the closest cousins to diamonds and in our view, the best diamond alternative.
 If you love the white bright diamond vibe, a white sapphire is the perfect alternative gem for you.
 And rated a 9 on Moh's hardness scale, they’re the next hardest gemstone besides the perfect 10 diamond.

 What’s the difference between white sapphires and diamonds?